outfox/fennecs/README.md

 <details>
 <summary>What <b>fenn</b>ecs is not (click to expand)</summary>

+**fenn**ecs is not recommended for beginners or those new to game development.

+It is not a game engine.
+It is not a game framework.
+You still need one of those (but the choice is yours!)

 **fenn**ecs not a runtime or drop-in optimizer.
 Instead, it requires logic designed for it from the ground up.

-It is not a batteries-included framework or game engine.
+It does not provide batteries-included any game features (like character controllers, physic, etc.), it's a library for you to implement your own.

 Despite similar names, it has no resemblance to [Entity Framework](https://learn.microsoft.com/en-us/ef/).
+It

 **fenn**ecs is designed for **general game logic** rather than specialized systems like particle effects, even though those make for popular demonstrations.